 This article describes how to create a stream query for database sources.
 For a current list of the supported database types, click here.

-- In the Data Management page, filter the list of streams to find the source for which you want to create a stream query.
+- In the Sources page (accessed by clicking INTEGRATIONS > Sources in the Navigation Panel), filter the list of streams to find the source for which you want to create a stream query.

 Note: The streams associated with that source are displayed.
 If the streams panel is empty, no stream queries exist for that source.

 - Hover over the relevant data source, and click + New Stream.
 The Stream Query page is displayed.

 Note: If there are no measures in the Stream Query, an editable Events Count column is automatically inserted in the Stream Table.

 - Define your Table Data from one of the following:

 - Select Choose Schema and then Choose Table.
 To preview the data, click the Preview icon.
 By default Anodot imports your database schema as-is, replacing empty cells with ‘unknown’.
 To inject a different number of table columns, click the Settings icon.
 In the Import Settings dialog box, clear the Replace empty cells checkbox.

 - Select Compose Query to open the Query Editor, as shown below; use the sample text and guidelines to build a query.
 Click Preview Results > Run to see the results of the query and click Actual Query > Run to see the actual query [for debugging].

 - To edit the query data, click the pen icon in the Measures & Dimensions panel.